 Following our evaluation, patients are prioritized based on individual medical need, not solely by the time of arrival.

 Depending on your condition and symptoms, a variety of tests may be needed.
 The results of some tests, including blood work or diagnostic studies, can take a few hours to complete.
 If you have questions about how long something is going to take, please ask your care provider.

 An emergency physician or physician assistant, who works under the direct supervision of our emergency physicians, and our emergency nursing staff will care for you.
 Depending on your situation, a specialist also may be contacted to come to the hospital to evaluate and treat you.

 We work collaboratively with our community medical providers.
 If your physician’s office has referred you, please let us know.
 Any information provided by their office helps guide us in deciding what testing you may need.
 Whether you were referred or arrived independently, we provide all patients with assessment testing and care based on our evaluation of your current condition.

-The Psychiatric Unit is a separate, secure unit designed and staffed to treat patients in need of mental health services.
+Our Psychiatric Unit is a separate, secure unit designed and staffed to treat patients in need of emergency mental health services.
 If necessary, the patient will be directly admitted to one of the hospital's inpatient units.

 The Emergency Department at Howard County General Hospital can be reached at 410-740-7777.
 If you are experiencing a medical emergency and need immediate assistance, please call 9-1-1.